Top must see places in BhutanApril 8, 2016 No Responses Mosaic Adventure

 4. Chime Lhakhang

 Perhaps one of the most intriguing monasteries in Bhutan is Chime Lhakhang.
 Situated near Lobesa, this monastery is visited by people hoping for “fertility blessings.”
 Most of the visitors who come here are couples praying for a child.
 Including parents praying for their children’s protection.

 The monastery has its own character –namely by the numerous penis figures that adorn the place.
 It is believed that these symbols represent the maverick Bhutanese saint Lam Drukpa Kuenley who conquered the demons with the aid of his penis.
 The saint is also commonly referred in Bhutanese literature as the “magic thunderbolt of wisdom.”

 It is customary for women entering the monastery to be hit lightly by a bow and arrow; a bone phallus and ivory wood in the head by the presiding lama.

 5. Punakha Dzong (The Palace of Great Bliss)

 Punakha Dzong is an iconic and historic landmark in Bhutan.
 It was the second dzong ever built in the Kingdom and where the first King of Bhutan was crowned in 1907.

-Punakha Dzong sports whitewashed walls with gold, black and red-painted wood ornaments bring out the artistic talents of Bhutanese.
-Punakha Dzong is even more enchanting in spring when the jacaranda trees bring out lilac blooms.
+Punakha Dzong sports whitewashed walls with gold, black, and red-painted wood ornaments bring out the artistic talents of Bhutanese.
+Punakha Dzong is even more enchanting in spring when the jacaranda trees bring out enchanting blooms.

 To experience the best of Bhutan and make the trip more memorable, contact us and we will be more than happy to arrange your visit.